 Tonight is New Year's Eve and I'm more excited for this holiday than I have been in years!

-I'm going to serve snacks, of course, and this is the perfect opportunity for my favorite summer sausage salad!
+In any case, back to today.
+I'm celebrating like an adult, and this is the perfect opportunity for my favorite summer sausage salad!

 Green and Red Summer Sausage Salad